 Google phrase match uses machine learning, or ML, to figure out things like when the order of the words in the search do or do not change the meaning.

-For example, it helps Google figure out if searches for “chocolate milk” and “milk chocolate” are the same.
+For example, it helps Google determine if searches for “chocolate milk” and “milk chocolate” are the same.
 In this example, changing the order of the words does change the meaning of the phrase.
 When you use Google Ads’ phrase match, you accept that Google’s machine learning can make these decisions for you.

 Smart Bidding and Phrase Match